stratapp/stratapp-website/blog.md

 ---
 title: blog
 layout: blogs
-seo_title: strategy, KPIs, business planning and day to day collaboration software for all roles, levels and generations
+seo_title: strategy, KPIs/OKRs, business planning and collaboration software for all roles, levels and generations
-seo_description: 'Learn how #stratapp changes the game with strategy, KPIs, business planning and day to day collaboration software for all roles, levels and generations.'
+seo_description: 'Learn how #stratapp changes the game with strategy, KPIs/OKRs, business planning and work collaboration software for all roles, levels and generations, including millennials.'
 menu:
   navigation:
     identifier: _blog